img 6430

 Pioneer PL-L1000

 And this is how I repair these motors.
 I create a custom rubber housing with special soft rubber and heavy-duty cable ties.
 This solution works remarkably well and is blameless when properly implemented.
 I’ve made this repair slightly differently over the years, this is my latest iteration.
 I also needed to repair the motor wiring.
 Note the fresh grease on the drive mechanism.
 A new belt is next.
 I thoroughly serviced the arm lift/lower and traverse mechanisms at this point also.
-Yes, I realise this will be copied…
+I realise the usual suspects will copy this, but most will know who they are by now, I’m sure.

 Pioneer PL-L1000